A. Here are some songs whose titles mention a house, part of a house, or objects found in a house:

 F. Your assignment, should you choose to accept it (remember Mission Impossible?) is to come up with more recent entries for both categories.

-G. Changing directions, I tend to be a pay attention to detail (one has to when one writes computer programs) and don't like inaccurate statements in the media.
+G. Changing directions, I tend to pay attention to detail (one has to when one writes computer programs) and don't like inaccurate statements in the media.
 Here's one that has been bothering me lately:

 In a television commercial soliciting donations to a charity that provides food to the elderly in Israel, the voice-over man said, "Scripture says that joy can come in the morning" and then tried to guilt viewers into responding.
 Ethics aside, I just want to point out that Scripture does not say joy "can come" in the morning.
 Verse 5 of Psalm 30 says "weeping may endure for a night, but joy comes in the morning."
 Not can come.
 Comes.
 There's a difference.